SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 The `project.py` tool facilitates the check and recovery of failed jobs.
 Why is this load of custom check scripts even needed?

-1. apparently `project.py` is not able to correctly check a job that has no input file (generator style job) and has no _art_ ROOT output (analyser style job); photon library jobs fall in that category;
-2. `project.py` is designed to deal with many subjobs sharing the same configuration; each photon library job has a unique configuration (pointing to a specific set of voxels), and is not split into subjobs.
+`project.py` is designed to deal with many subjobs sharing the same configuration; each photon library job has instead a unique configuration (pointing to a specific set of voxels), and is not split into subjobs.